tencentyun/intlcloud-documents/yehe_doc/企业应用/SSL 证书/域名验证/文件验证_intl_en.md

 ## Overview
-This document describes how to validate a domain when you apply for a certificate or add a domain in the certificate management console and the domain validation mode is file validation.
+This document describes how to validate a domain when you apply for a certificate or add a domain in the SSL Certificate Service console and the domain validation mode is file validation.

 ## Validation Rules
-### Domain name validation rules
+### Domain validation rules
 During file validation, pay attention to the following:
 >!
->
->- Due to SSL certificate domain validation policy changes, Tencent Cloud discontinued the file validation mode for wildcard certificates on **November 21, 2021**.
-For more information, please see [Domain Validation Policy Update](https://intl.cloud.tencent.com/document/product/1007/40857).
+>- Due to changes of the policies for SSL certificate domain validation, Tencent Cloud discontinued the file validation mode for wildcard certificates on **November 21, 2021**.
+For more information, see [Domain Ownership Validation Policy Update](https://intl.cloud.tencent.com/document/product/1007/40857).
->- If the domain that you apply for is a primary domain, **www** must also be validated.
+- If the domain that you apply for is a primary domain, **www** must also be validated.
 For example, if the domain applied for is `tencent.com`, `www.tencent.com` must also be validated.
 >- If the domain that you apply for contains **www**, the domain name following **www** must also be validated, regardless of the domain levels.
-For example, if the domain applied for is `www.a.tencent.com`, `a.tencent.com` must also be validated.
+For example, if the target domain is `www.a.tencent.com`, `a.tencent.com` must also be validated.
 >- If the domain that you apply for does not contain **www** and is not a primary domain, only the current domain needs to be validated.
-For example, if the domain applied for is `cloud.tencent.com`, only `cloud.tencent.com` needs to be validated.
+For example, if the target domain is `cloud.tencent.com`, only `cloud.tencent.com` needs to be validated.
+>

 ### CA validation rules
 - During DNS query, you must recursively query the authoritative NS server of each domain on the authoritative root server, and then query the corresponding A, AAAA, or CNAME records from the NS server.